 2 Working out how much you may need to pay

-If your social care worker thinks you need support, they will ask a trained benefits adviser to assess your finances and work out whether you should pay towards your personal budget.
+We will ask a trained welfare benefits adviser to assess your finances.
+This will help us work out how much you should pay towards the cost of your support.

-To work out the amount you will have to pay each week, we add together:
+To work out the amount we add together: